pythonoma/yt-archiver/README.md

 Auto download Youtube channel or playlist & upload it to Archive.org page.

-yt-archiver is smart & can handle channels with xxxGb of content; when disk space runs out, it uploads & deletes downloaded files to free disk space.
-Then continue downloading the channel & uploading etc...
+yt-archiver is smart & can handle channels with xxxGb of content.

+yt-archiver uses separate thread for uploading videos as they are downloading, significantly decreasing time & disk space needed for backup.

 **N.b:** Downloaded files are uploaded & deleted automatically to save disk space.